gpstash/id-wilayah-api/README.md

 ## Description

-A simple and modern API for accessing Indonesian wilayah (administrative region) data—provinces, cities, districts, and villages.
+A simple API for accessing Indonesian wilayah (administrative region) data—provinces, cities, districts, and villages.
 Built with Hono and designed for easy integration, this service makes it a breeze to fetch and validate Indonesian address data in your apps.
 Perfect for anyone needing up-to-date, structured wilayah info—whether you're building forms, dashboards, or address validation tools.

 ## Data Structure